fengshuai0210/csst-ifs-gehong/docs/source/index.rst

 Chinese Space Station Telescopy (CSST-IFS).
 This package can also be used for modelling the data of other IFS instruments.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for the function of modules, including how to :ref:`installation` the project.
+Check out the :doc:`example` section for modelling spectrascopy

 .. note::